 Business up top, but party off-screen.
 Working from home lends itself to a more relaxed office dress code.
 With offices reopening on a hybrid model (for the ones that are planning to reopen at all), fewer workers will feel the need to dress up for every meeting.
 Stores are featuring hybrid work-leisure gear.
 This includes chic fitted leggings, comfortable button-down shirts, and relaxed-but-trendy dresses.
 High heels and Windsor knots may never recover.

 15. Tracking stress

 Stress is at new highs and affecting a record amount of the population.
-With this, people are becoming more and more interested in the impact of stress on all aspects of their health.
-The fitness trackers now document physiological responses to determine how stressed out an individual is and when spikes occur.
+With this, people are becoming more and more interested in how different types of stress impact all aspects of their health.
+The fitness and stress trackers now document physiological responses to determine how stressed out an individual is and when spikes occur.
 This provides individuals new insight into their daily routines.